 To avoid your homeowners insurance from being cancelled, you need to make sure that your property is well maintained.
 It will not only allow you to keep the insurance coverage you shopped for but also help you to avoid expensive repair bills.

-Thus, consult an expert to learn more reasons behind a policy cancelation.
+Thus, consult an professional to learn more reasons behind a policy cancelation.